amygdala/tensorflow-workshop/INSTALL.md

 Follow the instructions below to create a project, initialize it for Cloud ML, and set up a storage bucket to use for the workshop examples.

+**Note: Skip the "Setting up your environment" section** of the linked-to page at this step.
+(If you run in a docker container, it is already done for you).

 * [Setting Up Your GCP Project](https://cloud.google.com/ml/docs/how-tos/getting-set-up#setting_up_your_google_cloud_project )
 * [Initializing Cloud ML for your project](https://cloud.google.com/ml/docs/how-tos/getting-set-up#initializing_your_product_name_short_project)
 * [Setting up your Cloud Storage Bucket](https://cloud.google.com/ml/docs/how-tos/getting-set-up#setting_up_your_cloud_storage_bucket)